 Registering for the Workshop

-Your department chair will send us a list of the names, via your departments office support personnel, of those they are considering for the GTA positions.
-Once we receive the list, we will contact you via email and ask you to register for the Workshop.
+Your department Chair will send us a list of the names, via your departments office support personnel, of those they are considering for the GTA positions.
+Once we receive the list, we will contact you via email with pertinent information along with an application form for the Workshop.

 The GTA Workshop is always held the week before the Spring and Fall semesters start.
 You must attend every session of the Workshop or you will be dropped.

 Memo from the Provost: Missouri S&T is committed to ensuring that state regulations are followed.
-To that effect, the Vice-Provost and Executive Vice-Chancellor for Academic Support has published the following dates and guidelines for the GTA Communication Skills Workshop (FS-18).
+To that effect, the Vice-Provost and Executive Vice-Chancellor for Academic Support has published the following dates and guidelines (Spring 2019) for the GTA Communication Skills Workshop (FS-19).